Diversity of Answers to Conjunctive Queries: Diversity of Conjunctive Queries

-The intuition of the reduction rule is best seen by looking at $\textbf{Red}_1$.
-Our ultimate goal is to achieve maximum diversity by selecting $k$ answer tuples.
-Now suppose that we fix $m-1$ positions in the answer relation $R^I$.
-In this case, if there are at least $k$ different values in the $m$-th component, the maximum is actually achieved by selecting $k$ such tuples.
-But then there is no need to retain further tuples with the same values in the $m-1$ fixed positions.
 This can be generalized to fixing fewer positions but the intuition stays the same.
 When fixing $m-t$ positions, there is also no need to retain all different value combinations in the remaining $t$ positions.
-Concretely, if there exists at least $t!^2\cdot k^{t}$ different value combinations, there also exist $t \cdot k$ tuples with pairwise maximum Hamming distance on the remaining positions and it is sufficient to only keep those.
+Concretely, if there exist at least $t!^2\cdot k^{t}$ different value combinations (possibly sharing values on some positions), there also exist $t \cdot k$ tuples with pairwise maximum Hamming distance on the remaining $t$ positions (no shared values pairwise) and it is sufficient to only keep those. \revc{Note that here a recursive argument is needed to ensure the existence of the $t \cdot k$ pairwise maximally distant tuples and, hence, it is necessary to first apply $\textbf{Red}_{t-1}$ exhaustively before we can continue with $\textbf{Red}_{t}$.}